tytydraco/yessleep/out/The_thing_in_the_corner_of_my_room_is_my_friend.md

 The only thing that was unusual was a large, black top hat on my bed, beside the spot I sat.

-Out of curiosity I picked it up and found it.
+Out of curiosity I picked it up and found a note in it.

 The note read,